 Anxiety rocks can help you calm nerves immediately.
 Here's how they're used and how they can help you.

 Grounding stones are a tool to practice mindfulness in a tangible way.
-Sometimes these are called worry stones, anxiety stones, or healing rocks.
+Sometimes they’re called worry stones, anxiety stones, or healing rocks.
 They're often used to help with high anxiety, panic, or PTSD.

 Helping you focus on your senses

 Distracting you from worries about the past or future

 Reminding you to practice mindfulness